-The parkHIIT Corporate Challenge runs in Ballsbridge again in January 2019.
-January will also see the launch of ‘Corporation Transformation’ - a version of the challenge that comes to your workplace!
-Contact me to find out more: email@example.com
+The parkHIIT Corporate Challenge runs in Ballsbridge again in February 2019.
+You can find out more and sign up here.
+2019 will also see the launch of ‘Corporation Transformation’ - a version of the challenge that comes to your workplace!
+Contact me to find out more: firstname.lastname@example.org

 The Low Down

 Brian Crooke is a wellness consultant, speaker and trainer specialising in the auditing, development and delivery of workplace wellness programmes for Irish companies through his Office Worker Health business.
 He is the founder of the Workplace Wellness Ireland community.
 In his spare time Brian is bringing resistance training to every county and community in Ireland with his parkHIIT project.

 Join the Office Worker Health community on LinkedIn and don’t miss out on updates or announcements by signing up to the parkHIIT newsletter below.